winhamwr/django-ec2tools/README.rst

 Take a snapshot of the XFS-formatted EBS volume containing your database (locking the database to ensure data integrity for your MyISAM tables). ::

-  manage.py ec2_take_snapshot -v vol-fooobarr -m /vol/mount/point/db --lock-db --access-key aaa --secret-key aaa
+  manage.py ec2_take_snapshot --volume vol-fooobarr -m /vol/mount/point/db --lock-db --access-key aaa --secret-key aaa

 Take a snapshot of the volume named `db` from your ~/.ec2tools.ini config file (and your aws keys in your settings file) ::